tushar-c/tushar-c.github.io/_posts/2018-10-18-Installing-and-setting-up-our-development-environment.md

 ---
 published: true
 ---
 In this post we are going to set up our software environment so that we can can run the algorithms on our computers.
 The reason is that while understanding is crucial, you should also 'see the algorithm in action'.
 Much like spending all your time reading everything you can about cars but never really driving one seems like a loss, so is seeing the algorithm written out in code.
-To this end, require 3 major things apart from a computer with an internet connection, viz. :
+To this end, we require 3 major things apart from a computer with an internet connection, viz. :

 1. A programming language to express our ideas

 2. A text editor to write our code in

 3. Software Packages which will help us in not reinventing the wheel (think about how annoying it would be if you had to write your own programs defining addition, subtraction, multiplication, matrix multiplications, and so on.
 This step is not hard at all as you will see now).

 Okay, so the steps to setup are really easy and I am going to assume the user has the Windows Operating System installed (Linux steps will be described at the very end, the steps for Mac OS are very similar).